intel-analytics/ipex-llm/ppml/README.md

 ### 3.2 BigDL PPML End-to-End Workflow
 ![image](https://user-images.githubusercontent.com/61072813/178393982-929548b9-1c4e-4809-a628-10fafad69628.png)
-In this section we take SimpleQuery as an example to go through the entire end-to-end PPML workflow.
+In this section we take SimpleQuery as an example to go through the entire BigDL PPML end-to-end workflow.
 SimpleQuery is simple example to query developers between the ages of 20 and 40 from people.csv.

 #### Step 0.
 Preparation your environment
 To secure your Big Data & AI applications in BigDL PPML manner, you should prepare your environment first, including K8s cluster setup, K8s-SGX plugin setup, key/password preparation, key management service (KMS) and attestation service (AS) setup, BigDL PPML client container preparation. **Please follow the detailed steps in** [Prepare Environment](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/prepare_environment.md).